 bitbake-getvar -r someapp FILESEXTRAPATHS

-bitbake-getvar shows the final value of a variable and which file set it.
+bitbake-getvar shows the final value of a variable and which file set it — both the unexpanded and expanded forms, along with the exact file and line number for each operation.

 File Not Found (do_fetch Error)